Command line interface

 This test includes three steps:

-1. Test that all yaml files in definitions/ and mappings/ can be correctly read as yaml files.
+1. Test that all yaml files in definitions and mappings can be correctly parsed as yaml files.
 This is a formal check for yaml syntax only.

 nomenclature validate-project [OPTIONS] PATH